Website Governance Guide

 Permissions

 Access to the website’s editing environment will be provided by the IT team.
 These credentials are to be used by that user and that user only.
 Sharing of login credentials will result in a revocation of permissions.
 The Management Team will periodically review the activity of all users and may modify or remove permissions for users that have been inactive for an extended period of time.
-To request additional content editors or modifications to existing permissions, please contact helpdesk@law.columbia.edu.
+To request additional content editors or modifications to existing permissions, please contact [email protected].

 Required Training for Main Site (law.columbia.edu):